khos2ow/worldwind.arc.nasa.gov/content/web/_index.md

 ### Power your browser

-Web WorldWind is a powerful tool for displaying geographic information in your browser.
+Web WorldWind is a free, open-source virtual globe for web pages.
+Written in JavaScript, Web WorldWind enables web page and application builders to quickly create interactive visualizations of geographic information on an interactive 3D globe or 2D map.
+Web WorldWind provides an API that enables JavaScript programs to control every detail of visualization and interaction.
 Use it to embed a globe in your web page or create your own application.
-The possibilities are endless.
+Web WorldWind runs on all major operating systems, desktop and mobile devices, and web browsers.

 <br>